 - The UE can provide the UE's MBS capability to the SMF when the UE establishes the PDU session.

 - For the same QoS flow the NG-RAN receives both the unicast part and multicast part in the QoS profile information.
-The mapping between multicast QoS flow and unicast QoS flow is a 1 to 1 mapping, i.e., one multicast QoS flow is mapped to one unicast QoS flow.
+The mapping from multicast QoS flow to unicast QoS flow is a 1 to 1 mapping, i.e., one multicast QoS flow is mapped to one unicast QoS flow.
+However, there may be unrelated additional unicast QoS flows.
 Depending on whether the NG-RAN support MBS, the NG-RAN uses either the unicast part profile or multicast part profile to establish the related DRB and tunnel information allocation.

 - The SMF is aware of whether the data packet is transmitted via the multicast path or unicast path from the response from NG-RAN, e.g., sharing downlink tunnel or unicast downlink tunnel information.

-The handover include the following scenarios:
+The handover includes the following scenarios:

 - The source RAN support MBS, UE receives data via MBS Session in Source RAN: